 CBD is still new, and only one CBD product has been approved by the FDA to date.
 This product, GW Pharmaceuticals’ Epidiolex, is designed to treat rare forms of childhood epilepsy.
 Aside from this product (which comes with stringent usage guidelines), many doctors are still learning about CBD.
 If you’re interested in the benefits of CBD, you may need to spark a conversation with your doctor.

-However, Pennsylvania has no restrictions or licensing requirements for manufacturers or vendors in the state, which may put consumers at risk.
+However, the state doesn’t require licensing for CBD manufacturers or retailers, which can put consumers at risk.

 Buying CBD online is a suitable option for most consumers.
 When you buy CBD online directly from the brand, you get better oversight of the brand’s manufacturing practices.
 Looking at the brand’s hemp source and lab testing procedures can help ensure that the CBD products you choose are clean, potent, and meet legal guidelines.